gamblePants/List_of_Pairs/README.md

 ## Example data

-Given the list of 1, 3, 5, 7 and 9 - and the integer k = 2, the program should return 4.
+Given the list of (1, 3, 5, 7, 9), and the integer k = 2, the program should return 4.
 (That is there are 4 pairs in the list where the difference equals 2).

 ## Example code